Over the summer I made a little video essay inspired by Reverse Shot's Take Three issue

-The sounds of the studio in 1931 are a real pleasure—what you are listening to is literally the sounds of an industrial-artistic complex figuring out how to make its product heard.
-Cavernous echoes, noises expanded into and being swallowed by massive soundstages—strange, eerie signs of early talkies.
+The sounds of the studio in 1931 are a real pleasure: what you are listening to is literally the sounds of an industrial-artistic complex figuring out how to make its product heard.
+Cavernous echoes, noises expanded into and being swallowed by massive soundstages are the strange, eerie signs of early talkies.

 Josef von Sternberg was one of the most inspired filmmakers to leap at the challenge and see the possibilities opened up by sound.
 An initial mention, or homage, must go first to his brilliant sound debut Thunderbolt (1929), a subject deserving its own poetics, but instead let's look at and listen to the final gunshots in 1931's Dishonored, those that execute the Austrian spy-prostitute "X27," Marlene Dietrich.

 Rather than resign himself to the accidental echo chamber of the era's aesthetic, Sternberg embraces the dramatic and poetic force to be found in the nominally undesirable sonic texture.
 The shots that kill Dietrich and end the film may be brief, but they can be felt in the tactility of the clap echoing through the constricted fortress courtyard, a setting that provides a "realistic" excuse for the haunting studio reverb.

 Because Sternberg has so cleverly contextualized this sound effect in the film, this short video essay is not centered on the sound itself, but rather on the definition of the cinematic space that the final, brutal sound will move through.
 Foot traffic and character movement work to chart the mise en scène that those fatal sounds ultimately traverse—Sternberg's moving insight here is that the sound, finally, comes from space itself.